The Receipt Under the Receipt

 This is not speculation.
 The pricing shifts started before I finished my analysis.

-In April 2026, Anthropic restructured its enterprise pricing from bundled tokens to usage-based billing.
-GitHub announced that Copilot moves to usage-based pricing in June 2026.
+In April 2026, Anthropic restructured its enterprise pricing from bundled tokens to usage-based billing — a shift reported by The Register that licensing analysts estimated would double or triple costs for heavy users.
+GitHub announced Copilot moves to usage-based pricing in June 2026.
 The pattern is the same everywhere: flat-rate subscriptions that made AI feel free are being replaced by metering that reflects actual compute costs.

 The Spreadsheet Moment